audreynaila/audreynaila/README.md

 # 👩🏻‍💻 About Me

 Hello!
-I am a Computer Science student with a deep passion for Data Science, Machine Learning, and UI/UX Design.
-I love working with data, from collecting and cleaning to analyzing and visualizing it to derive meaningful insights.
-My interest in machine learning drives me to build and experiment with models to solve real-world problems and improve processes.
-Additionally, I am enthusiastic about designing intuitive and engaging user interfaces, ensuring that applications are not only functional but also delightful to use.
-My technical skills include programming in Python, Java, and SQL, as well as using tools like TensorFlow, scikit-learn, Pandas, and NumPy for data science.
-I am experienced in UI/UX design with Figma and Adobe XD.
-I enjoy working with PostgreSQL and MySQL for database management, and I am familiar with version control using Git and GitHub, as well as cloud platforms like Google Cloud Platform and Docker.
-I am always eager to learn more and tackle new challenges, and I am continuously working on projects to enhance my skills and apply my knowledge in practical scenarios.
+I am a Computer Science student passionate about Data Science, Machine Learning, and UI/UX Design.
+I enjoy collecting, analyzing, and visualizing data to derive insights and build models for real-world problems.
+Skilled in Python, Java, SQL, TensorFlow, scikit-learn, Pandas, and NumPy, I also have experience in UI/UX design with Figma and Adobe XD.
+Proficient in PostgreSQL, MySQL, Git, GitHub, Google Cloud Platform, and Docker, I am eager to learn and tackle new challenges through continuous project work.

 # 🌐 Social